0xmercury/dev_assignment/README.md

 There is a bit of reading material that the candidate needs to go through before actually getting to the coding part.

-- you must know answers to the questions like what is blockchain?, different types of blockchains, architecture of ethereum blockchain?
+- Architecture of Ethereum blockchain?
 - Read about what is REST, websocket.
 What are their use-cases & their limitations?
 - Read about arbitrum architecture.
 How does sequencers, relayers works & communication with ethereum happens?
 - And how does sync/async websocket works. what's the difference b/w them etc.